-- o If the final level is equal to or greater than the buffer level, the maximum payment amount; or - o If the final level is less than the buffer level, \$1,000 + [\$1,000 x buffer rate x (percentage change + buffer amount)]
+- o If the final level is equal to or greater than the initial level, the maximum payment amount; or - o If the final level is less than the initial level, \$1,000 + (\$1,000 x percentage change)

-In this case you will suffer a percentage loss on your initial investment equal to the buffer rate multiplied by the negative percentage change in excess of the buffer amount.
+In this case you will suffer a percentage loss on your initial investment equal to the negative percentage change.
 Accordingly, you could lose up to 100% of your initial investment.